 A variety of feedback was received throughout the planning process, which included responses to targeted questions and hundreds of comments.
 After every meeting and public outreach effort, the project team compiled all the feedback and evaluated it.
 The evaluation included identifying common themes and understanding areas of consensus and concern.
 This evaluation then informed and guided the content of the plan.
 The graphics below represent some of the feedback received from the first and second public meetings.
-Graphics like this are helpful to portray where participants' priorities are, but the majority did not preclude other desires or concerns from being considered.
+Graphics like the ones below are helpful to portray participants' priorities, but did not preclude other desires or concerns from being considered.